If you live in Belgium and you have income from another country, both countries will want to tax the entire income and that may result in double tax.

 It isn’t as simple as “I live and work in Belgium, but I work for a US company and I am paid on my US account, so I don’t have to declare my salary in Belgium”.
 You really need to read the text of the actual treaty (see the list/map); double tax treaties have a similar structure, but no two treaties are the same.

-- for rental income, all treaties say that the income is taxable in the other country and that Belgium has to give treaty relief.
+- for rental income, all treaties say that the income is taxable in the country where the property is located and that Belgium has to give treaty relief, i.e. exempt it from tax

 - for remuneration, you only pay tax in the other country for the days* you actually work there and